waywall

 Run

-waywallin a terminal to check it's installed properly.- Use the absolute path to the waywall executable if this doesn't work (i.e. if you built waywall in
+- Use the absolute path to the waywall executable and verify it works (i.e. if you built waywall in

 -